 B.S., Duke University, 1997 (Biology and Religion)

-In an attempt to answer these questions, I link non-invasive hormone analysis and behavioral observation to examine the interactions of reproductive and stress-related physiological systems with animal activity budgets and social interactions.
-I study animals housed at F&M and I also partner with local zoos to gain access to species that cannot be housed in the laboratory.
+My research links non-invasive hormone analysis with behavioral observation to explore animals' responses to captive environments.
+I am particularly interested in how social relationships among animals and stress-related physiological systems are affected by captivity.
+I study animals housed at F&M and partner with accredited zoos to gain access to species that cannot be housed in the laboratory.